migramirez2/Harmony-ONE/progress/gheis-mohammadi.md

-2024-06-09 Sat:
+2024-06-08 Sat:
 Last week, I replicated the same changes on P2P configurations and muxers for the main net.
-I pushed the PR to the bootnode_fix branch, which is cloned from the main net, and it is currently under review by the team.
+I pushed the PR to the bootnode_fix branch, which is cloned from the main branch, and it is currently under review by the team.

 We conducted a study to make decisions about security configurations, and it is under investigation by the DevOps team using the visibility provided by the P2P trace file.